-With support from the Open Society Foundations' Campaign for Black Male Achievement, the YEF Institute has launched a new, 16-month technical assistance initiative focused on improving education, work and family outcomes for black men and boys.
+With support from the Open Society Foundations' Campaign for Black Male Achievement, NLC will build on previous efforts focused on improving education, work and family outcomes for black men and boys.

-The new City Leadership to Promote Black Male Achievement project is part of NLC's growing effort to help cities improve the life chances for one of the nation's most disenfranchised groups.
-Over the last year, NLC has published a municipal action guide on the issue of black male achievement, launched a Young Men of Color Network and helped advance Cities United, a national partnership to eliminate violence-related deaths of African-American males.
+The City Leadership to Promote Black Male Achievement project is part of NLC's growing effort to help cities improve the life chances for one of the nation's most disenfranchised groups.
+In the last four years, NLC has published a municipal action guide on the issue of black male achievement (BMA), provided intense technical assistance to a cohort of 11 BMA cities and helped advance Cities United, a national partnership to eliminate violence-related deaths of black young men.